MENU

 Sakura City: A Hidden Gem between Tokyo and Narita

 Sakura City is rich with history, and much of it comes from their warrior past, as Sakura was at one point a jokamachi, meaning the sprawling town at the base of the area lord’s castle.
-Here you can still see the places where samurai warriors lived and trained like at the Old Samurai Houses of Sakura and Hiyodori-zaka Slope old samurai road.
+Here you can still see the places where samurai warriors lived and trained like at the Old Samurai Houses of Sakura and the bamboo forest at the Hiyodori-zaka Slope.
 History buffs can also enjoy a visit to the National Museum of Japanese History and the Sakura City Museum of Art.
 Fans of flower viewing also flock to Sakura, as there are annual floral displays around the Dutch-style windmill at the Sakura Furusato Square.
 Visitors will find that Sakura is conveniently located on the way to Narita Airport, accessible by both the JR and Keisei lines via JR Sakura Station and Keisei-Sakura Station.
 Come explore this cultural nook in Chiba and build your itinerary using our recommended locations below.

 Hiyodori-zaka Slope, the “Old Samurai Road,” leads you through a lush towering bamboo forest toward three old samurai residences.
 Here you’ll find traditional houses where samurai families of the Sakura Clan once lived.
 Enter the houses and see where they cooked, slept, and carried out their activities of the day, and there is even armor and other artifacts on display for your enjoyment.